jeremykenedy/laravel-material-design/README.md

 ```

 ### Helpful custom functions
+1. Dialogs (aka Modal)

-1. Call Material Design Lite Dialog Box (aka Modal)
+    a.
+Call Material Design Lite Dialog Box
     ```
     mdl_dialog(trigger,close,dialog)
     ```
-    The inputs are optional, the Defaults are as follows:
+    * The inputs are optional, the Defaults are as follows:
     ```
         var trigger = trigger || document.querySelector('.dialog-button');
         var close = close || document.querySelector('.dialog-close');
         var dialog = dialog || document.querySelector('#dialog');
     ```

+    b.
+Add the desired dialog view to your template view with:
+    ```
+        @include('dialogs.dialog-save')
+    ```
+    * Substitute with the desired dialog blade.

 2. Datatabes

     Give a table functionality with [DataTables](https://datatables.net)

     a.
 Within the ```@section('template_scripts')``` section call the view with: